Roger Squires: Other various appearances

-Apart from crosswords, he is qualified for membership of Mensa and The Magic Circle, and he was a Fleet Air Arm observer in his twenties, during which time he qualified for the Goldfish Club (for survivors of aircraft ditchings) by escaping from his Gannet AEW aircraft 60 feet below the surface off Ceylon (now Sri Lanka) in March 1961.
+Apart from crosswords, Squires was qualified for membership of Mensa and The Magic Circle.

 From 1964 to 1977 he made over 250 appearances on TV as a comedy magician.

-He was featured talking about crosswords in the TV programme "How To Solve Cryptic Crosswords" (BBC4) in 2009, and in the BBC One Show (BBC1) in 2011.
+Squires was featured talking about crosswords in the TV programme How To Solve Cryptic Crosswords (BBC4) in 2009, and in the BBC One Show (BBC1) in 2011.
+Aside from crossword-related matters, he did a three months' stint appearing in bit parts in the ITV series Crossroads and also appeared on BBC TV in Crackerjack! and Rolf Harris shows.